 Regardless of whether the parents were married to each other at the time of the child’s conception and birth, both parents should also provide divorce or annulment certificates for any prior marriages.

 The Embassy encourages applicants to apply for a CRBA and passport at the same time, because the Consular Report of Birth Abroad is not a travel document.
-A passport application for the same child requires a completed but not signed DS-11 form with one 5 cm x 5 cm color photo with a white background as well as an additional fee of 105 USD.
+A passport application for the same child requires a completed but not signed DS-11 form with one 5 cm x 5 cm color photo with a white background as well as the payment of the minor passport application fee.
 The application will be accepted at the CRBA appointment (there is no need to schedule an additional appointment).